In this post, we will discuss how to add columns into the table in MySQL and how to delete existing columns from the table in MySQL database.

 Prerequisite: MySQL Table

-Add Columuns to the Table
+Add Columns to the Table

 The general MySQL syntax to add a single column into a table is

-ALTER TABLE table_name ADD [COLUMN] column_definition [FIRST|AFTER existing_column];
+ADD [COLUMN] column_definition [FIRST|AFTER existing_column];

 Note: Syntax within square brackets is optional.